For many, travel can bring discomfort or stress, and CBD can be very helpful in managing these inconveniences.

 This eliminates any possibility of trouble upon entering that state with your CBD.

 There are a handful of states that don’t allow CBD, while others range from allowing completely to not-allowing but decriminalizing CBD.

 Make sure you do your research and know what you’re getting into before you travel with CBD.

-Manufacturers should have a Certificate of Analysis, or COA, for every CBD product to confirm that it contains less than 0.3% THC.
+Manufacturers should have a Certificate of Analysis (COA) or third-party lab testing results for every CBD product to confirm that it contains less than 0.3% THC.